makrai/notes/jackendoff90-sem-struct.md

   * acceptable determiners and the possibility of only plural or mass nouns
   * the location of the subject with respect to the object of the preposition vs extension over the whole space subtended by the object
-* sentences [in (3)] not only locate the medium but also specify its form
+* sentences in (3) not only locate the medium but also specify its form
-  * aggregates to be densely packed [e.g.] a line of telephone poles
+  * aggregates to be densely packed eg a line of telephone poles
     * not localized in one part of the object
 * feature
   * a. on the floor `[Place ON+dist [Thing FLOOR]]`